MENU

-Net Irrigation Requirements for Florida Turfgrass Lawns: Part 3—Theoretical Irrigation Requirements1
+Net Irrigation Requirements for Florida Turfgrass Lawns: Part 3 — Theoretical Irrigation Requirements

-Consuelo C. Romero and Michael D. Dukes 2
+Consuelo C. Romero, Bernard Cardenas, and Michael D. Dukes

 Introduction

 Turfgrasses are used in urban areas to provide multiple benefits to society and the environment.
-They cover millions of acres of home lawns, commercial properties, roadsides, parks, etc. But an important question is whether turfgrasses are properly managed.
+They cover millions of acres of home lawns, commercial properties, roadsides, parks, etc. An important question is whether turfgrasses are properly managed.
 Many critics emphasize that turfgrasses demand too much urban water in a time when water resources are scarce.
-While indoor water use remains fairly constant throughout the year, outdoor water use increases during the spring and summer.
-Flattening the peak demand is an objective of water agencies (Beard and Kenna 2006); better irrigation management would result in less fertilizer and pesticide use, which would be better for the environment.
+While indoor water use remains fairly constant throughout the year, outdoor water use increases during the spring and summer (DeOreo et al. 2016).
+Flattening the peak demand is an objective of water agencies (Beard and Kenna 2006); better irrigation management may result in less fertilizer and pesticide use, which would be better for the environment.

-Net irrigation is the depth of water needed to fulfill the evapotranspiration (ET) requirement in addition to the amount of precipitation available to a growing crop, for a disease-free crop growing in large fields under non-restricting water conditions and under adequate fertility (Allen et al. 2007).
-Turfgrass is mostly under irrigation and is considered the largest irrigated non-agricultural crop in the United States (Hoffman et al. 2007).
+Net irrigation is the depth of water needed to fulfill the evapotranspiration (ET) requirement, in addition to the amount of precipitation available to a growing crop, for a disease-free crop growing in large fields, under non-restricting water conditions and adequate fertility (Allen et al. 2007).
+Turfgrass is mostly under irrigation and is considered the largest irrigated non-agricultural crop in the United States (Milesi et al. 2006).
 Knowing when to irrigate and how much water to apply can help to minimize water and energy use (Evans et al. 1996).
-It has been found that water application in excess of that required can largely be attributed to human factors and not to plant needs (Beard and Green 1994).
+It has been found that excess water application can largely be attributed to human factors and not to plant needs (Beard and Green 1994).

 In this study, a soil water balance is used to calculate irrigation requirements for Florida turfgrass lawns based on 30 years of historical weather data.
-The first publication in the series shows that the weather data has been quality checked (Net Irrigation Requirements for Turfgrass Lawns: Part 1—Report of Gathered Weather Data and Quality Check https://edis.ifas.ufl.edu/publication/ae480).
-In the second publication in the series, the reference evapotranspiration has been calculated and analyzed (Net Irrigation Requirements for Turfgrass Lawns: Part 2—Reference Evapotranspiration Calculation https://edis.ifas.ufl.edu/publication/ae481).
+The first publication of the series shows that the weather data were quality checked (“Net Irrigation Requirements for Florida Turfgrass Lawns: Part 1 — Report of Gathered Weather Data and Quality Check” [https://edis.ifas.ufl.edu/publication/ae480]).
+In the second publication of the series, the reference evapotranspiration was calculated and analyzed (“Net Irrigation Requirements for Florida Turfgrass Lawns: Part 2 — Reference Evapotranspiration Calculation” [https://edis.ifas.ufl.edu/publication/ae481]).
 The estimated irrigation requirements are presented on a monthly basis, and each monthly value represents the average of the 30-year period.
 These monthly values can be recommended when irrigation will most likely be needed during the year.
-These recommendations should be analyzed carefully since we are assuming that the irrigated landscape is covered only by turfgrasses.
+These recommendations should be analyzed carefully since we assumed that the irrigated landscape is covered only by turfgrasses.
 A more detailed analysis must be performed for mixed landscapes or areas where ornamental plants dominate.

 Objective

-The objective of this report is to estimate net irrigation, effective rainfall, and drainage by using a water balance equation for ten locations in Florida and one in Alabama from data during the 30-year period of 1980–2009.
+The objective of this report is to estimate net irrigation, effective rainfall, and drainage by using a water balance equation for ten locations in Florida and one in Alabama, from historical data during the 30-year period of 1980–2009.

 Methodology